Masitinib AB Science

 Masitinib AB Science contains the active substance masitinib mesilate and was to be available as tablets.

 Masitinib AB Science was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 29 August 2016 for the treatment of ALS.
+Further information on the orphan designation can be found on the Agency’s website: ema.europa.eu/medicines/human/orphan-designations/eu3161722.

 The active substance in Masitinib AB Science, masitinib mesilate, is a protein-kinase inhibitor.
 This means that it blocks specific enzymes known as protein kinases.
-Blocking these enzymes affects the activity of certain cells of the immune system (the body’s natural defences) involved in causing inflammation.
+Blocking these enzymes affects the activity of certain cells of the immune system (the body’s natural defences) involved in inflammation.
 By blocking these enzymes, masitinib mesilate was expected to reduce inflammation and protect nerve cells from damage, thereby slowing worsening of ALS symptoms.

 The company informed the Agency that there are no consequences for patients in clinical trials with Masitinib AB Science.